This Hawaiian Pizza is the perfect combination of salty and sweet.

 What beer pairs well with Hawaiian Pizza?

-How to make Hawaiian Pizza:
+How to make Hawaiian pizza step-by-step

 Cover the bowl with a towel and let rise for 20-30 minutes.

-Preheat oven to 350 degrees.
+Preheat the oven to 350 degrees.

 Using floured hands take the dough out of the bowl and spread the crust onto a 9-inch pie pan.
-Place the crust into the oven for 8-10 minutes.
-Since the crust is a great way to make sure the middle is not raw.

 Slice into eight pieces.

-Tips & Variations for Hawaiian Pizza:
+Tips & Variations

 - Once the crust has risen make sure to have flour nearby.
-Using flour on hands and on top of the crust ensures that the dough doesn’t get too sticky.
+Using flour on the hands and on top of the crust ensures that the dough doesn’t get too sticky.

 - Don’t skip the pre-cooking of the crust.
 It’s important so that you don’t have a cooked top but a raw center.